Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 image: /assets/social-card-pub.png
 ---

-# How to Specify and Evaluate Predictive Models - DEEP EDIT VERSION
+# How to Specify and Evaluate Predictive Models

 *by Dr. Staffan Canback, Tellusant*